B-hafedh/Image-Classification_with_Flutter_and_TFLite/README.md

       - **List  _outputs** : to recieve the output.
       - **File  _image** : to store the uploaded image.
-      - **bool  _loading** : to catch loading errors.
+      - **bool  _loading** : to catch loading errors.<br/>

-      We also need to load our model with the `loadModel` function, and using
+      Now we can load our model with the `loadModel` function, and using `getImageFromGallery` and `getImageFromCamera`<br/>
+      we can pick images either from the gallery (this includes cloud storage) or from the device camera,<br/>
+      then pass this image on to the `classifyImage` function to complete the classification process.